matteozullo/PMAP8131/_sources/index.md

 ## Grading

-The student is graded out of 100 points with 5 bonus bonus points available through in-class exercises.
-Letter grades are assigned as per the table below.
+Letter grades are assigned out of 100 points as per the table below:

 | A | B | C | D/F |
 | -----  | ----- | ----- | ----- |